helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Men are so constituted that everybody undertakes what he sees another successful in, whether he has aptitude for it or not.</h3 quote>
+<h3 quote align='center'>I think being a parent is the most challenging thing you do.</h3 quote>

 ---